trentw/script-to-speech/docs/TROUBLESHOOTING.md

    - Validate dialogue .json with `sts-analyze-json`
    - Use `--populate-cache` during audio generation to ensure all files downloaded without issue
    - Use `--check-silence` during audio generation
-   - Use `sts-generate-standalone-speech` to test new voices and providers
+   - Use `sts-generate-standalone-speech` to test new voices and TTS providers

 5. **Error Prevention**
    - Set up API keys properly